Affect theory: Critical theory

-In line with these theorists, many scholars identify the role of affect in shaping social values, gender ideals, and collective groups.
-Affect is seen as instrumental for events and symbols that produce shared identities, and is therefore central in contemporary politics.
+A political and relational theory of emotion, it is also influenced from some strands of Marxist autonomists including Franco Berardi, Michael Hardt and Antonio Negri, as well as Marxist feminists such as Selma James and Silvia Federici, who consider the cognitive and material manifestations of particularized gendered, performed roles including caregiving.
 Affect is also treated as central in capitalist systems, including people's attachment to commodities and "dreams" of class mobility.
 In addition, the non-discursive and non-deliberative attributes of affect may produce social interactions and experiences that are non-reducible to specific endpoints, and at times may allow people to experience new modes of existence separated from their main life goals.